New York City Car Accident Lawyer

 - c) Believe that your injuries are someone else’s fault…

 You likely have an injury claim.
-Contact a personal injury attorney to find out more about your legal options.
+Contact a NYC car accident lawyer to find out more about your legal options.

 What is a contingency fee?

 A contingency fee means that the client pays the attorney’s fee only if the case is successful and owes nothing if it is not.
 At Kaplan Lawyers PC, we operate on a contingency fee.

 A settlement is the resolution of a lawsuit through an agreement for a specified amount of money.
 When such an agreement can’t be reached, the matter goes to trial.

 How much is my car accident case worth?

 An injury claim can range from thousands to millions of dollars.
 It all depends on the extent of the damages you have experienced.
 The more serious and costly the injuries you’ve suffered, the more you should be given in compensation for those injuries.
 To get an estimate of your case’s value, contact an experienced New York City car accident lawyer for a free consultation.